wenlng/gonacli/README.md

 $ gcc -v
 ```

-<p>When compiling Node Addon in the Windows OS environment, you also need to install the c/c++ compilation tool that node-gyp and depends on.</p>
+<p>When compiling Node Addon in the Windows OS environment, you also need to install the tool that node-gyp and depends on.</p>

 ``` shell
 $ npm install --global node-gyp